gettext-rs/gettext-rs/gettext-rs/README.md

 [Poedit]: https://poedit.net
 [Crowdin]: https://crowdin.com

 The best resource on gettext is [GNU gettext manual][].
-This crate mimics the API, so you should have an easy time transferring the advice of that manual to this crate.
+This crate has the same API, so you should have an easy time transferring the advice from that manual to this crate.
+In a pitch, you can also glance at the manpages for C functions which this crate wraps.

 [GNU gettext manual]: https://www.gnu.org/software/gettext/manual/index.html